MayCXC/derp/README.md

 ## Synopsis

-`envy` is not meant to be executed from `$PATH` directly. rather, `envy.sh` can be sourced from `$PATH` by an executable script in any desired directory, like the root of a version controlled repository. such scripts can be generated and placed in the desired directory with the executable `envx`:
+`envy` cannot be executed directly. rather, `envy.sh` can be sourced from `$PATH` by a POSIX UPU Shell, either interactively or via an executable script. such scripts can be generated and placed in the desired directory, like the root of a version controlled repository, with the executable `envx`:

 ```sh
 [ENVP=bin] envx [path/to/target/directory]